 - After flushing, lower syringe below stomach level to facilitate burping

-- Disconnect syringe
+- Disconnect ENFit/enteral syringe

 - Wash syringe and tubing with soap and warm water and put in home container